TryItOnline/cixl/README.md

 [\F \O \O]
 ```

-Iterable values support mapping actions over their values, ```map``` returns an iterator that may be chained further or consumed.
+Sequences support mapping actions over their values, ```map``` returns an iterator that may be chained further or consumed.

 ```
    | 'foo' map {int ++ char}